-40. Amazon is an online retailer giant with its principal headquarters in Seattle, Washington and with facilities and employees scattered throughout the United States.
+42. Amazon is an online retailer giant with its principal headquarters in Seattle, Washington and with facilities and employees scattered throughout the United States, including in this District.
 Amazon is vertically integrated and is active upstream as a publisher, with its own imprints, and downstream as an eBook retailer.
-Amazon sells eBooks and offers eBook reading subscription services to its retail customers in New York and throughout the United States from the Amazon.com platforms.
-Amazon also operates Amazon Publishing, a division of Amazon that publishes books and competes with its Co-conspirator Publishers.
+Amazon sells eBooks and offers eBook reading subscription services to its retail customers in New York and throughout the United States from the Amazon.com platform.
+Amazon also operates Amazon Publishing, a division of Amazon that publishes books and competes with the Big Five Defendants.